Skip to main content

 Administrative Support Technician

-Prior to joining ABC, Elisa worked within the wine industry where she gained a knowledge in the agricultural community and a strong appreciation to the work it takes to develop a sustainable productive product from farming.
-Shortly after having her youngest child Elisa entered the world of property management, where she was able to work closely with members of the community and the housing industry.
+Elisa Keener is an administrative support technician contributing to the day-to-day Human Resources team while providing administrative support to a number of departments.
+Prior to joining ABC, Elisa worked in the wine industry, where she gained a knowledge of the agricultural community and a strong appreciation for the work it takes to develop a sustainable product from farming.
+Shortly after having her youngest child, Elisa entered the world of property management, where she worked closely with members of the community and the housing industry.
+Elisa is a Bay Area native who now calls Modesto home.
+She is pursuing her education in business administration, enjoys entertaining, reading and crafts and is actively involved in her son’s high school.

 bio